rexshijaku/ChoiceFilter/README.md

 | wrapperSelector |  CSS selector | empty string | Wrapper of a child choices.
 If child choices have wrappers, selector must be provided in this argument |
 | valueDelimiter |  string | "," | If your values are strings which can contain any character.
 You should think what value should be given as a delimiter.
 This values should not be present in any value of element which is used as either parent or child. |

-To understand these arguments  more easily, please check the examples folder provided in the repository.
+To understand these arguments  more easily, please check the demo folder provided in the repository.

 ### Support
 For general questions about choicefilter.js, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.
-To have a quick tutorial check the examples folder provided in the repository.
+To have a quick tutorial check the demo folder provided in the repository.

 ### Author